Dave Crooks

-Dave Crooks is a former member of the Indiana House of Representatives, where he represented the 63rd District from 1996 to 2008.
-He is currently seeking the Democratic nomination for US Congress in Indiana's 8th Congressional District.
+Dave Crooks (born December 13, 1963) is a radio station owner and former member of the Indiana House of Representatives, where he represented the 63rd District from 1996 to 2008.

 Early life, education, and business career

 Crooks was born and raised in Sullivan County, Indiana.
 He grew up in a working-class household, where his brother was a mine worker, his mother and sister were steel workers, and his father was a machinist.
 Crooks entered the work force at the age of nine at a gas station down the street from his family's home.
 He began working at his first radio station at 17 and eventually came to own stations in both Daviess and Knox counties.

 Indiana House of Representatives

 Elections

 Crooks was first elected to the 63rd House District in the Indiana House of Representatives in 1996.
 In 2002, he won re-election unopposed.
 In 2004, he won re-election with 51% of the vote.
 In 2006, he won re-election with 62% of the vote.
 In 2008, Crooks choose not to seek re-election and was replaced by current Rep. Mark Messmer (R) who defeated his Democratic opponent with 57% of the vote.